minhaz-18/Scalabale-blockchain-system/README.md

 [comment]: <> (```)
 #### User End
-  * How to run the program
-  * By going to http://localhost:5000 address in the browser a home page will be found
+  * By going to http://localhost:5000 address in the browser a home page will be found.
-  * Click the user end button to go to the user end page
+  * Click the user end button to go to the user end page.
+  * There are two options: one is to generate a new address for receiving new assets and the other is to create a transaction.
+  * To create a new address
-  * Click the button in the user end page to generate a new public-private key pair and an address.
+    * Click the create address button in the user end page to generate a new public-private key pair and an address.
     * Store these information locally.
-  * Share the newly generated address with the sender that will make the transaction.
+  * To create a transaction
-  * The sender will then click the button in "" to go to the transaction generation page.
+    * Click the generate transaction button in the user end page to go to the transaction generation page
-  * In transaction generation page the sender will fill up a form with corresponding data and click the button to genrate a transaction.
+    * Put sender address, receiver address, amount, block number, sender's public key and private key to the form and hit the generate transaction button.
-  * In the next page the sender/ user will review the transaction and press the button "send" to send the transaction to the miners.
+    * The next page is for review the generated transaction.
+    * Press the send button to send this transaction to the miners in the network.
-  * Step-by-step bullets

 [comment]: <> (  ```)